Darka Sar

-Darka Sar (دركاسر, also Romanized as Darkā Sar; also known as Darkeh Sar) is a village in Siyahrud Rural District, in the Central District of Juybar County, Mazandaran Province, Iran.
-At the 2006 census, its population was 422, in 106 families.
+Darka Sar (دركاسر) (Note: Also romanized as Darkā Sar; also known as Darkeh Sar) is a village in Siyahrud Rural District of the Central District in Juybar County, Mazandaran province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 422 in 106 households.
+The following census in 2011 counted 468 people in 139 households.
+The 2016 census measured the population of the village as 507 people in 169 households.